 - Education reimbursements

-Every company is different, but most jobs have at least a few extra things you can be taking advantage of.
-I once got a free toaster oven through a healthy habits program at work.
-Sure, a toaster oven isn’t going to pay off anyone’s loans.
-But hey, it makes great toast.
+Every company is different, but most jobs have at least a few extra things you can take advantage of.
+For example, I once got a free toaster oven through a healthy habits program at work.
+Sure, a toaster oven won’t pay off anyone’s loans.
+But hey, it makes excellent toast.
 For free.

 Individually, none of these things is life-changing.
 But on a short-term sprint to get out of debt, a few of them together can make a big difference!